 The departmental tenants have changed over the years.

 A hotel on the main street sticks with the city's old name.

 Across the street and down a block is the old Meikles department store, part of a Rhodesian chain.
 By 2018, the building on the left was still in business, barely, but the building on the right, a supermarket, was done.

 The customary shaded sidewalk survives; the bakery doesn't.

-A once-stylish office building carries the name of a nearby reservoir heavily used for recreation, though of course built for serious business--irrigation.
+A once-stylish office building carries the name of a nearby reservoir built for sugarcane irrigation.

 The city's streets are very, very wide.
 Here's the most important of them.
 Now it's the A4, but in colonial times it was Allan Wilson Street.
 The name may not ring bells for Americans, but Wilson led 1893's Shangani Patrol, which was wiped out in the First Matabele War and became a symbol of pioneer sacrifice.
 There's a very substantial memorial near the grave of Cecil Rhodes (see the Bulawayo folder).